-&lt;sup>16 HEO, Chapter 6 Section 28
+15 HEO, Chapter 6 Section 28

 The supervisors are responsible for continuously following up and supporting the doctoral student in their work.
-This includes regular documentation, in the individual study plan, with regard to the student's progress (exams, completed courses within the doctoral programme, presented material etc.), and their own work performed as a supervisor, and verbal agreements.
+This includes regular documentation with regard to the student's progress-and their own work performed as a supervisor, and verbal agreements.
 If the work does not proceed according to the individual study plan, measures must be taken.
-Assessments and discussions on whether the doctoral student's intended and actual achievements correspond to each other are to take place on a regular basis and be documented in writing in the individual study plan, which is to be continuously updated and submitted for approval by 1 October each year (see below).
+Assessments and discussions on whether the doctoral student's intended and actual achievements correspond to each other are to take place on a regular basis and be documented in the yearly review of the individual study plan (see below).

-The principal supervisor must have the qualifications equivalent to at least those of an associate professor and all supervisors must undergo supervisor training.
+The principal supervisor must have the qualifications equivalent to at least those of an associate professor and all supervisors must undergo supervisor training.16

-A doctoral student who so requests shall be allowed to change supervisor.
-Such requests are to be submitted to the department.
+A doctoral student who so requests shall be allowed to change supervisor.17 Such requests are to be submitted to the department.